macy-k/Minesweeper_Project/README.md

 I would also like to have a theme selection panel where you can choose from a set of color themes for the minesweeper game.
 This is not necessary and is just extra, if I have time.

+**NOTE**: this is not going to work very well as a console based application, and selecting which cell to interact with will be clunky.

 _________

 People will use this whenever they want a fun, quick, simple game to distract themselves and/or pass time.